Drawing Pictures from Green Eggs and Ham

 Tips and Suggestions

-which erases well and doesn't tear up construction paper as much as other erasers.
+- Magic Rub Erasers work very well.
+They don't tear up construction paper as much as other erasers.
 You can usually find them at Wal Mart and other office supply stores.

 - Drawing pictures are a great way to promote fine motor skills as well.

 - For younger children you might find a printable page online for them to color.